flintlib/arb/doc/source/arb_mat.rst

     Sets *trace* to the trace of the matrix, i.e. the sum of entries on the main diagonal of *mat*.
 The matrix is required to be square.

+.. function:: int _arb_mat_jacobi_diagonalization(arb_mat_t D, arb_mat_t P, const arb_mat_t A, slong prec)

+.. function:: int arb_mat_symmetric_diagonalization(arb_mat_t D, arb_mat_t P, const arb_mat_t A, slong prec)

+    Given a d x d real symmetric matrix A, compute an orthogonal matrix P and a diagonal D such that A = P D P^t = P D P^(-1).

+    D should have already been initialized as a d x 1 matrix, and P should have already been initialized as a d x d matrix.

+    If the eigenvalues can be certified as unique, then a nonzero int is returned, and the eigenvectors should have reasonable error bounds.
+If the eigenvalues cannot be certified as unique, then some of the eigenvectors will have infinite error radius.

 Sparsity structure
 -------------------------------------------------------------------------------